What a Family Law Attorney Handles

 Clear division prevents future disputes.

-Orders of Protection and Domestic Violence Matters
+Orders of Protection and Domestic Violence Cases

 Safety comes first.
 Family law attorneys handle: